TheHive-Project/CortexDocs/analyzer_requirements.md

 - `wazuh_rule_id`: The rule ID associated with the Wazuh alert

 ### Palo Alto Minemeld

-Submit indicators to a Palo Alto Minemeld instance from case observables.
+This responder sends observables you select to a [Palo Alto Minemeld](https://www.paloaltonetworks.com/products/secure-the-network/subscriptions/minemeld) instance.

 #### Requirements
 The following options are required in the Palo Alto Minemeld Responder configuration:

 - `minemeld_url` : URL of the Minemeld instance to which you will be posting indicators
-- `minemeld_user`: user accessing the Minemeld instance to which you will be posting indicators
+- `minemeld_user`: user accessing the Minemeld instance
-- `minemeld_password`:  password for the user accessing the Minemeld instance to which you will be posting indicators
+- `minemeld_password`:  password for the user accessing the Minemeld instance
-- `minemeld_indicator_list`: name of Minemeld indicator list to which you will be posting indicators (already created in Minemeld)
+- `minemeld_indicator_list`: name of Minemeld indicator list (already created in Minemeld)
 - `minemeld_share_level`: share level for indicators (defaults to `red`)
 - `minemeld_confidence`: confidence level for indicators (defaults to `100`)
 - `minemeld_ttl`: TTL for indicators (defaults to `86400` seconds)

 ## Subscription and License-based Responders

 ### Crowdstrike Falcon
 Submit observables from alerts and cases to the Crowdstrike Falcon Custom IOC API.

 #### Requirements
 To configure the responder, provide the URL of the platform as a value for the `falconapi_url` parameter, the api user as the `falconapi_user`parameter and the api key as the `falconapi_key` parameter.

 ### KnowBe4
-This responder will allow the integration between TheHive/Cortex and KnowBe4's User Events API.
+This responder allows the integration between TheHive/Cortex and KnowBe4's User Events API.
 If a mail observable is tagged with a specified tag, corresponding to the responder's configuration, (e.g. phished), then the associated user will have a custom event added to their profile in KnowBe4.

 #### Requirements
 You must provide:

 - An API key as a value for the `api_key` parameter to access the User Events API.
-API documentation to retreive your key is located at [User Event API ](https://developer.knowbe4.com/events/#tag/Introduction)
+API documentation to retrieve your key is located at [User Event API](https://developer.knowbe4.com/events/#tag/Introduction)
 - The appropriate `base_url` parameter dependent on your geographic location.
 More information available at [User Events API](https://developer.knowbe4.com/events/#tag/Base-URL)
 - The appropriate `hive_url` parameter so that TheHive case can be referenced in the KnowBe4 Users' Timeline
-- The appropriate `event_type` parameter so that Cortex can create the correct type of event in the Users' timeline.
-[User Events API](https://developer.knowbe4.com/events/#tag/Event-Types).
+- The appropriate `event_type` parameter so that Cortex can create the [correct type of event](https://developer.knowbe4.com/events/#tag/Event-Types) in the Users' timeline.

 ### Umbrella Blacklister
 Add domain from observables in cases to Umbrella blacklist.

 #### Requirements
 To configure the responder, provide the url of the service as a value for the `integration_url` parameter.